Job for Life: U.N. Chief Guterres Granted New, Unopposed Five-Year Term

 The U.N.
 General Assembly waived a democratic vote Friday and simply re-appointed Secretary General Antonio Guterres unopposed to another five-year term leading the peak globalist body.

-The veteran socialist stood as the sole candidate and was confirmed by “acclamation” in the chamber of the U.N.’s New York headquarters.
+The veteran socialist stood as the sole candidate and was anointed by “acclamation” in the chamber of the U.N.’s New York headquarters, thus ending the hopes of seven lesser-known contenders, including two women, who had been put forward for the position but were told to withdraw in favor of the incumbent.

 Immediately after his re-appointment, Guterres took the oath of office and told U.N. member nations “to do everything we can to overcome current geostrategic divides and dysfunctional power relations.”